Michigan Department of Licensing and Regulatory Affairs: History

 In April 2011, Governor Snyder renamed the department to the "Department of Licensing and Regulatory Affairs" (LARA), transferring the Michigan Next Energy Authority, Michigan State Housing Development Authority, Bureau of Workforce Transformation, the Council for Labor and Economic Growth, and Land Bank Fast Track Authority to the Michigan Strategic Fund.
 Agencies transferred to the LARA from the Michigan Department of Community Health were the Bureau of Health Professions, Bureau of Health Systems, and the Controlled Substances Advisory Commission.
 Transferred from the LARA to the Michigan Department of Civil Rights were the Disability Concerns Commission, Division on Deaf and Hard of Hearing, Pacific American Affairs Commission, and Hispanic/Latino Commission.
 The independent Michigan Administrative Hearing System was also created within the department under the reorganization plan.

-On March 18, 2015, Snyder signed an executive order to form the Michigan Agency for Energy with in LARA in 60 days.
+On March 18, 2015, Snyder signed an executive order to form the Michigan Agency for Energy within LARA in 60 days.
 On January 17, 2013, Governor Snyder ordered that the Office of Financial and Insurance Regulation be transferred out of the department to form a new Michigan Department of Insurance and Financial Services effective March 19, 2013.
 On December 6, 2018, the department formed the Bureau of Marijuana Regulation concurrent with the legalization of recreational marijuana to handle both types of possession.
 On February 4, 2019, Governor Gretchen Whitmer ordered that the Michigan Agency for Energy be transferred out of the department and into the Department of Environment, Great Lakes, and Energy as the Office of Climate and Energy.

 In 2021 the Child Care Licensing Bureau was created within the Department of Licensing and Regulatory Affairs.
 The Child Care Licensing Bureau performs state licensing regulatory duties as required by state laws and federal requirements.
 The bureau program is designed to protect the health, safety and welfare of children receiving care and services in licensed child care settings.